-6.20.2.9 The lowering speed of a fully equipped liferaft without persons onboard shall be at least 50 per cent, the lowering speed of other survival craft, fully equipped but without persons on board, shall be at least 70 per cent of that required by 6.20.2.8.

-6.20.2.10 The maximum lowering speed shall be established upon agreement with the Register having regard to the design of the survival craft or rescue boat, the protection of the occupants from excessive forces, and the strength of the launching arrangements taking into account inertia forces during an emergency stop.
-The launching appliances shall be fitted with the means preventing the exceeding of this speed.

-6.20.2.11 Every launching appliance shall be fitted with brakes capable of stopping the descent of the survival craft or rescue boat and holding them securely when loaded with its full complement of persons and equipment; where necessary, the brake pads shall be protected from water and oil.

-6.20.2.12 Manual brakes shall be so arranged that the brake is always applied unless the operator either on deck or in survival craft or rescue boat, holds the brake control handle in the "off" position.

-6.20.2.13 A lifeboat launching appliance shall be provided with means for hanging-off the lifeboat to free the on-load release mechanism for maintenance.
+- 6.20.2.9 The lowering speed of a fully equipped liferaft without persons onboard shall be at least 50 %, the lowering speed of other survival craft, fully equipped but without persons on board, shall be at least 70 % of that required by 6.20.2.8. - 6.20.2.10 The maximum lowering speed shall be established having regard to the design of the survival craft or rescue boat, the protection of the occupants from excessive forces, and the strength of the launching arrangements taking into account inertia forces during an emergency stop but shall not exceed 1 m/s with full complement of persons on board the lifeboat, rescue boat or liferaft.
+The launching appliances shall be fitted with the means preventing the exceeding of this speed. - 6.20.2.11 Every launching appliance shall be fitted with brakes capable of stopping the descent of the survival craft or rescue boat and holding them securely when loaded with its full complement of persons and equipment; where necessary, the brake pads shall be protected from water and oil. - 6.20.2.12 Manual brakes shall be so arranged that the brake is always applied unless the operator either on deck or in survival craft or rescue boat, holds the brake control handle in the "off" position. - 6.20.2.13 A lifeboat launching appliance shall be provided with means for hanging-off the lifeboat to free the on-load release mechanism for maintenance.